DevHeris/Mazifyr/README.md

 # Mazifyr 🌀

-Welcome to Mazifyr – Your Ultimate Maze Editing and Gaming Companion!
+Welcome to Mazifyr!
+Let's dive into the world of maze design and gaming.
+Enjoy the creative journey! 🚀

 ## Overview